liveshowy/webauthn_components/README.md

 * creating lib/my_app/user_tokens.ex
 ```

-The `wax.install` task is currently designed for Phoenix apps with no existing authentication.
+The `wac.install` task is currently designed for Phoenix apps with no existing authentication.
 If your application has existing authentication, you may manually add or modify the modules required by `WebauthnComponents`.

 \*Additional generators for authentication and registration LiveViews are planned for a future release.